cmu-cs-academy/desktop-cmu-graphics/README.md

 The remainder of these installation instructions are only for the pip version.

-### Install dependencies

-If you're using Windows, you don't need to install any dependencies.
-Skip ahead to "Install CMU Graphics" below.

-If you're using a Mac, install [Homebrew](https://brew.sh/).

 ### Install CMU Graphics

 Run the following command: